- American Physical Society Sites

 2020 Student Poster Competition

 GPMFC will award a "Best Student Poster" award, consisting of a $500 prize, at the APS DAMOP meeting.

-The next workshop, "Precision-measurement Searches for New Physics", is a one-day workshop organized by the APS Topical Group on Precision Measurements and Fundamental Constants (GPMFC).
-It will take place in Portland, Oregon on June 1, 2020 – the day before the DAMOP meeting begins.
-It will be held at the same venue as the DAMOP meeting.
+The next workshop, "Precision-measurement Searches for New Physics", is a one-day live virtual workshop organized by the APS Topical Group on Precision Measurements and Fundamental Constants (GPMFC).
+It will take place on June 1, 2020 – the day before the DAMOP meeting begins.

 Previous Workshops: 2019, 2018, 2017, 2015

 2019 GPMFC Election

 Congratulations to the newly elected incoming GPMFC officers: David Hanneke (Vice Chair), Eric Burt (Secretary/Treasurer), Jaideep Singh (Member At Large) and Lindley Winslow (Member At Large).
 Their terms will commence on Oct 1, 2019.

 The winner of the best student poster at the 2019 GPMFC Workshop is William Thompson (Yale) “Testing DAMA/LIBRA's Claim of Dark Matter Discovery with COSINE-100”.